vkopytin/stream-properties-in-angular/README.md

  - `[value$]` - is a property holding RxJS stream: `BehaviorSubject` on an element decoreted by `input-stream` decorator.
  - `decodedValue$` - is a property with declared RxJS strea: `BehaviorSubject`.
 That can be declared from any applicatino's `Service` module.

-The project here is example to show the concept.
-It show how data can be synchronised between properties in a bi-directional data flow.
+The project here is an example to show the concept.
+It shows how data can be synchronised between properties in a bi-directional data flow.

 # How to start